gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 The `SuiteResource` class acts as a generator so we can iterate through the workloads.

-Let's print some worklaod information from  the `x86-getting-started-benchmark-suite` suite.
+Let's print some workload information from  the `x86-getting-started-benchmark-suite` suite.

 Let's modify [02-suite-workload-example.py](../../materials/02-Using-gem5/02-gem5-resources/02-suite-workload-example.py).
 Below, we get the resource and iterate through the suite, printing the `id` and `version` of each workload.
 Add this to the bottom of the script: